 The Sierra Madres Mountains weave a tapestry of astonishing beauty.
 Irregular patches of corn, sugar cane, coffee and black beans sprawl across the pastoral landscape.
-Legions of crickets orchestrate the spring evening while the retiring sun mantels the high ranges with gold.
-At night, the flashing of fireflies competes with the twinkling heavens.
+Legions of crickets orchestrate the evening while the retiring sun mantels the high ranges with gold.
+At night, the flashing of fireflies complement the twinkling heavens.
 A gentle breeze blankets the rich fragrance of wild orchids over the valley floor.

 This is Puebla State in east-central Mexico, home to Aztec and Totonac Indians.
 It inspires visions of heaven above and the grizzly reality of evil lurking below.

 José gripped a glass of golden liquid between his burly hands and slumped back in his chair.
 It was a humid summer afternoon, and his drinking cronies relaxed with him, downing quantities of José's favourite corn whiskey brew.

 Behind them, a scream echoed from inside their cement-block home.
 José straightened in agony, and his bronze Aztec face hardened.
 Bloodshot eyes flashing with anger, he attempted to pull himself to his feet.
 Slumping again, he shouted, “Woman, stop your screaming, or I'll give you more cause to complain.”
 He continued to curse in the name of his clay gods, which stood mute on the shelf on the wall inside.

 Silence followed as his wife, Julia, stifled further cries in her tide of hot tears.
 Her young body shone with sweat as she writhed in the pain of childbirth.
 The midwife wiped her fevered brow with a damp cloth.
 The fear of crying out became more chilling than her physical pain.
 The heat inside the single-room house became almost unbearable, and the smoke of the smouldering cooking-fire stung her eyes.